jkyndir/WebToEpub/_J_note.md

 }
 ```

+# Epub fix

-# Use Calibre to convert/fix epub
+Use Calibre's main program to convert to epub for all potential epub error fix